 The length of surgery varies from person to person but is normally around two hours for the upper lids and one hour for the lower lids.
 Dr. Frankel will give you more detailed information during your consultation.

-Your eyes might be irritated and light sensitive following the surgery.
-Most patients should be able to perform desk work within three days and be able to return to their daily routine within eight days, although bruising is unpredictable and might take more time to fully resolve.
+Your eyes might be irritated and light sensitive following the cosmetic surgery.
+Most Blepharoplasty Beverly Hills patients should be able to perform desk work within three days and be able to return to their daily routine within eight days, although bruising is unpredictable and might take more time to fully resolve.

 Thorough instructions for your specific blepharoplasty will be provided.
 As a rule, patients are encouraged to rest with their head elevated and ice intermittently for the first forty eight hours.